Deokishisu/FRLG-Plus/FEATURES.md

 - Instant text option.
 - Indicators for which stats are affected by natures on summary screen.
 - Health bar drains faster at higher HP levels.
-- EV-reducing berries ported from Emerald. []
+- EV-reducing berries ported from Emerald (the Pomeg glitch was fixed during the port).
 - The EV cap for an individual stat is 252, like in later generations.

 #### Miscellaneous Changes